-Anyone who works on a communications project with Sarah will be won over by the traits that brought her to public relations after more than 15 years in the news business: insatiable curiosity, an intelligent grasp of complicated issues, an intuitive understanding of human nature, and an instinctive understanding of the power of storytelling.
+Anyone who works on a communications project with Sarah Larson will be won over by the traits that brought her to public relations after more than 15 years in the news business: insatiable curiosity, an intelligent grasp of complicated issues, an intuitive understanding of human nature, and an instinctive understanding of the power of storytelling.

-Every organization has a story to tell; Sarah identifies them and turns them into stories that connect with clients, donors, strategic business partners, and other audiences.
-That insight enables her to help clients and colleagues communicate effectively, whether the audience is a packed ballroom at a nonprofit fundraiser, a boardroom full of key decision-makers, or the general public.
+Every organization has a story to tell.
+The insight gained during her journalism career enables Sarah to identify them and lead her team to craft them into compelling stories that move audiences to action.
+She helps clients and colleagues communicate effectively, whether the audience is a packed ballroom at a nonprofit fundraiser, a boardroom full of key decision-makers, or the general public.

 If your organization has been struggling with the best way to create and deliver the right messages to your target audiences, give Sarah Larson a call.
 She has been telling other people’s stories all her life.
 Once you meet her, you’ll want her to tell yours.

 In 2017, Sarah was named an Emerging Leader in Bucks County by the Central Bucks Family YMCA, The Intelligencer, and the Bucks County Courier Times.
 The annual program recognizes leaders from local businesses and organizations in Bucks or Montgomery Counties who demonstrate high value to their employers and a commitment to serve their communities.